bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 ## Member: Start MongoDB, BigchainDB and Tendermint

+If you installed MongoDB using `sudo apt install mongodb`, then MongoDB should already be running in the background.
+You can check using `systemctl status mongodb`.

-To start MongoDB, one uses the command `mongod` but that will run it in the foreground.
+If MongoDB isn't running, then you can start it using the command `mongod`, but that will run it in the foreground.
 If you want to run it in the background (so it will continue running after you logout), you can use `mongod --fork --logpath /var/log/mongodb.log`.
 (You might have to create the `/var/log` directory if it doesn't already exist.)

-The _recommended_ approach is to reboot the machine and let the MongoDB startup script start MongoDB.
-Don't do that yet though…
+If you installed MongoDB using `sudo apt install mongodb`, then a MongoDB startup script should already be installed (so MongoDB will start automatically when the machine is restarted).
+Otherwise, you should install a startup script for MongoDB.

 To start BigchainDB, one uses the command `bigchaindb start` but that will run it in the foreground.
 If you want to run it in the background (so it will continue running after you logout), you can use `nohup`, `tmux`, or `screen`.
 For example, `nohup bigchaindb start 2>&1 > bigchaindb.log &`